nasiima/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+- **Delivery Date Column:** An additional field is available to capture the Delivery Date of an order.
+While the feature is currently inactive, it can be activated by merging the changes from the "feature/add-delivery-date" branch into the main branch.

 ## Getting Started

 ### Prerequisites